 Coming Soon to a Gallery near you.

-I grew up like most kids of the ’80s: with Star Wars and acid-washed jeans.
-Comic books and Sci-Fi movies had a big influence on me.
-My choice in materials is fueled heavily by my schooling and experience in animation as I treat all my glass canvases as an animation cell by drawing on one side of the pane and using the other for colours and backgrounds.
-I also incorporate old window frames and tabletops to give my work a retro, organic, lived-in feel.
+Bowman grew up like most kids of the ’80s: with Star Wars and acid-washed jeans.
+Comic books and Sci-Fi movies had a big influence on him.
+His choice in materials is fuelled heavily by his schooling and experience in animation as he treats all his glass canvases as an animation cell by drawing on one side of the pane and using the other for colours and backgrounds.
+Bowman also incorporates old window frames and tabletops to give his work a retro, organic, lived-in feel.
 New School Lounge Pop for all those old school kids out there.

 Full of “whimsy and menace,” Willow Dawson’s illustrations are conceptual and many-layered, requiring viewers to look and look again.
 She uses a combination of traditional and digital media and techniques.
 Her work is inspired by current issues, politics, history, mythology, oral storytelling, symbolism, science fiction, science, biology and the natural world.